The power of our translation tool

 After activating the module you can view and manage the status of your translations under Settings -> Translations.
 Please note that it may take a few minutes until everything is set up and ready for configuration right after the activation of the module!

 The translation overview appears once all the settings are successfully loaded.
 The default language is always the language setting for your account.
-Then you can choose from up to eleven different languages, which ones should be available to your internationa customers.
+Then you can choose from up to sixteen different languages, which ones should be available to your international customers.
 How exactly all this works is explained in the following points.

 Add more languages